VETERAN’S MEMORIAL MONUMENTS

 - Jahn – Cathedral Stone.
 This material was custom made for this project.
 Before the work started we took a small sample of the stone from the base of the sculpture.
-The stone was mailed to Cathedral Stone, analyzed in their lab, and color and material was matched.
-Samples of the Jahn were also prepared onsite prior to our treatment to ensure the color matched.
+The stone was mailed to Cathedral Stone, analyzed in their lab, and color and material were matched.
+Samples of the Jahn were also prepared on-site prior to our treatment to ensure the color-matched.

 Andrzej Dajnowski, Director Conservation of Sculpture and Objects Studio Inc. (CSOS)